Early Childhood Teacher

 • Background in youth sports coaching, children's theater, camp leadership, Montessori/progressive early education, or after-school programs where you held direct responsibility for motivating young children toward defined goals

-• Personal record of high achievement (academic, athletic, or professional), such that maintaining rigorous standards for others is a consistent pattern, not an adopted stance
+• Personal track record of high achievement (academic, athletic, or professional), demonstrating that holding others to demanding standards is a consistent pattern, not an adopted stance

-• Natural performer's energy with young children — the capacity to command a room of kindergarteners through voice, play, and movement
+• Natural performer's presence with young children — the capacity to command a room of kindergarteners through voice, playfulness, and physical energy

 • Demonstrated success transforming shy or reluctant young children into confident, engaged participants